allorens/BCS/README.md

 Merged data files are provided in CSV format too.
 To facilitate download, they are compressed into a single ZIP file to be found in the principal data folder of the repository.
 Merged CSV files for beat measurements contain the following 5 columns: onset (in s), label (as measure.beat), duration (in s), tempo (in bpm) and intensity (in dB).
 Merged CSV files for note data are restricted to: onset (in s), label
 (as note number), duration (in s), and bar in which the particular note appears.

+All listings follow alphabetical order.
+File names in the dataset always follow a standardized format.
+For data obtained on the basis of note onsets, this is: movement-recording_abbreviation-NoteParameter-instrument.
+For data on the basis of beats: movement-recording_abbreviation-parameter-measurement_unit.

 ## Expansion of the dataset ##